Finance

 Rather than spreading the troops thinly across the entire battlefield, a more effective strategy is to take a page from Sun Tzu’s The Art of War and concentrate your forces (or resources, in this case).
 Developing fully integrated, multi-channeled marketing campaigns on one or two big business issues carries a much greater punch in terms of building your brand and achieving your business objectives.

-In your mind, how does content fit into the larger content marketing mix?
+In your mind, how does financial content fit into the larger content marketing mix?

 For financial and professional services companies that trade on intellectual capital, content is how they distinguish themselves from competitors.
 Unlike a consumer products company that sells something tangible, financial and professional services companies sell ideas and help clients solve problems.
 Good content is the manifestation of their “product” because it shapes the client’s perception of who the smartest person in the room is.
 In that regard, content is hugely important.

-What are your go-to methods for demonstrating the business value of content marketing?
+What are your go-to methods for demonstrating the business value of content marketing for financial services?

 Definitively measuring the value of marketing investments is the holy grail.
 When you’re selling services and talking about six-figure engagements, it’s even more challenging.
 There isn’t any one single thing that ultimately leads to closing a deal that was months in the making, but rather a combination of many things that starts with brand awareness.